PLOT

 yes?
 PLOT/HLIMITS=lo:hi:[increment] [expression(s)]

 The optional "increment" parameter determines tic mark spacing on the axis.
-If the increment is negative, the axis is reversed.
+If the increment is negative, or if HI is less than LO, the axis is reversed.

 This qualifier does not have any impact on the context of the expression being plotted.
 If data is on a modulo x axis but the arguments of the /HLIMITS qualifier represent a region outside the actual coordinates of the data, only the range including the actual coordinates is shown.
 Use /X=lo:hi or SET REGION or a context on the variable itself, var[X=lo:hi], to set the context for the expression.